sausheong/tanuki/README.md

 Nonetheless, there were good lessons learnt from my experience in Polyglot.
 However, I've stopped working on Polyglot already.

+### Who is using this in production?

+No-one yet. :warning: This is still _experimental_ software and not production ready. :warning: If you're trying it out, would appreciate feedback and even better yet, pull requests to contribute!

 ## Credits